-Figure 69: Capability of routing calls automatically depending on the customer history
+Figure 76: Capability of routing calls automatically depending on the customer history

-Can you route calls automatically depending on Proportion of respondents Main vertical markets Difference by size band Unpaid account 16% Finance, Utilities, TMT Large 7x more likely than small High-value customer 21% Manufacturing, Finance, TMT, Outsourcing 36% large, 13% small Risk of defection / end of contract 13% Outsourcing, TMT, Finance Large 28%, small c.
-0% Specific language requirements 9% Transport & Travel Little difference across size bands
+Can you route calls automatically depending on Proportion of respondents Main vertical markets Difference by size band Unpaid account 14% Retail, manufacturing Small 10%; Med 15%; Large 17% High-value customer 17% TMT, Outsourcing Small 10%; Med 15%; Large 28% Risk of defection / end of contract 3% Retail, TMT Small 5%; Med 0%; Large 6% Specific language requirements 18% Transport & Travel, outsourcing Small 14%; Med 19%; Large 22%

 Relatively few of this year's respondents use much in the way of value-added routing, despite the ability to route a delinquent account automatically through to credit control being of great value to any business which offers accounts in arrears to its customers (finance, retail, telecoms, utilities, for example).
-Finance, TMT and utilities respondents showed the most enthusiasm for this, with large contact centres being seven times more likely than smaller operations to do this.
-A somewhat smaller difference was noted when looking at whether a customer was likely to defect or churn.
+Retail and manufacturing respondents showed the most enthusiasm for this, with large contact centres being only slightly more likely than smaller operations to do this.
+Almost no respondents acted when presented with a customer was who likely to defect or churn.

-Identifying a high-value customer (and presumably bumping them up the queue or sending them to a top agent) is somewhat more popular.
-Perhaps surprising, even high-churn sectors like utilities do little to route customers who are likely to defect through to an appropriately-skilled agent.
-28% of respondents in large operations use this.

-Only 9% of respondents route calls automatically based upon a caller's language requirements.
+Identifying a high-value customer (and presumably bumping them up the queue or sending them to a top agent) is somewhat more popular, especially in larger operations.
+18% of respondents route calls automatically based upon a caller's language requirements.